intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 #### Appointment and Removal of Voting Members

-The appointing bodies, i.e., the stream approval bodies (IESG, IAB, IRTF chair, ISE), shall determine their own processes for appointing RSAB members (note that processes related to the RSCE are described under {{rsce}}).
+The appointing bodies, i.e., the stream approving bodies (IESG, IAB, IRTF chair, ISE), shall determine their own processes for appointing RSAB members (note that processes related to the RSCE are described under {{rsce}}).
 Each appointing body shall have the power